+Employees who request and are approved for regular, alternate or flexible schedules different from that which is assigned by the University shall waive shift differentials, daily overtime and penalty pay as referenced in Articles 20, 25, and Section 14 of this Article.

-- Section 2.
-Except as may be specifically stated in Sections 3-7 of this Article, the work week is defined as the fixed and regularly recurring period of 168 hours during seven (7) consecutive 24-hour periods and the work day is the 24-hour period commencing at the start of the employee's assigned shift and shall remain fixed at that period for the whole of the work week, except for flexible work schedules. - Section 3.
-The basic work week or work weeks currently established by the Employer shall remain fixed during the term of this Agreement regardless of an employee's scheduled hours of work. - Section 4.
+Section 2.
+Except as may be specifically stated in Sections 3-7 of this Article, the work week is defined as the fixed and regularly recurring period of 168 hours during seven (7) consecutive 24-hour periods and the work day is the 24-hour period commencing at the start of the employee's assigned shift and shall remain fixed at that period for the whole of the work week, except for flexible work schedules.

+Section 3.
+The basic work week or work weeks currently established by the Employer shall remain fixed during the term of this Agreement regardless of an employee's scheduled hours of work.

+Section 4.
 The Employer agrees to schedule employees in a manner that would not result in split shifts or split weekends unless mutually agreed to between the university and the employee.
 Exceptions to split days off may occur in the Security, Student Health Service, Food Service and Boiler Plant Operations.
 Work schedules will be published as soon as possible after determining staffing needs.
-Changes in the work schedule, once established, will not be effected without payment of the penalties required by Article 30 Penalty Pay, of this Agreement, except in instances where unforeseeable circumstances preclude such notice or where such schedule change is mutually agreed to by the employee and the university. - OSU Only.
+Changes in the work schedule, once established, will not be effected without payment of the penalties required by Section 14 of this Article, except in instances where unforeseeable circumstances preclude such notice or where such schedule change is mutually agreed to by the employee and the university.

+OSU Only.
 Notwithstanding the provisions of this Article, the present practices of the University in its Agricultural Operations may be continued.
 Regularly scheduled employees shall receive at least ten (10) work days advance notice of schedule changes occurring at the beginning of Fall, Winter and Spring Terms, including days off and starting and quitting times.
-In no case will penalty payments be made unless advance notice has not been provided as specified in Article 30 Penalty Pay. - Section 5.
+In no case will penalty payments be made unless advance notice has not been provided as specified in Section 14 of this Article.

+Section 5.
 Except in the Security Department, vacancies that are to be filled in two (2) or three (3) shift operations shall be filled on the basis of seniority of qualified employees within a work unit and within a job classification.
 Employees must express their preference for implementation of this Section.
-Except as limited by this Article, management shall not be precluded from exercising its rights under Article 9 Employer Rights of this Agreement. - Section 6.
+Except as limited by this Article, management shall not be precluded from exercising its rights under Article 9 - Employer Rights of this Agreement.

+Section 6.
 Except for employees working four (4) 10 hour (4/10) work day schedules, employees shall receive a rest period of fifteen (15) minutes in every four (4) hours working time to be taken insofar as practicable in the middle of such working period.